Patient Experience

 Implant dentistry is an exciting field of dentistry because there are multiple ways for us as clinicians to improve the lives of our patients by restoring their smile and confidence.
 At Smile Solutions Dental Practice we see many patients who are struggling with missing teeth, but don’t want the permanence or cost of bridge or denture treatments.
 That’s why we offer so many implant services, so our patients can regain their ability to chew, speak and smile confidently once again.

-How do dental implants feel?
+How do Dental Implant Real Teeth feel?

 The first thing you should know is that nothing about a dental implant feels foreign or strange to you.
 You will feel confident and comfortable with your new teeth, just as you would with natural teeth.
 That’s because dental implants are designed so that you don’t feel anything unusual in your mouth.
 The dental implant will feel just like a natural tooth would.
 More importantly, it will function just like a real tooth would.
 So you won’t have to worry about putting your denture back in when you eat or drink.